Providing Better Smiles to Calgary & nearby areas of Alberta

 For more on TMD, please see TMJ/TMD Questions.
 At Southcentre Dental Clinic, we offer a full range of services for TMD, with a customized treatment designed to treat your symptoms and correct any dental defects that are contributing to the problem.

-If you would like to schedule a personal consultation with Dr. Cload, please call or email our Calgary, Alberta dental office today.
+If you would like to schedule a personal consultation with Dr. Silver, please call or email our Calgary, Alberta dental office today.